 Students will be given 10 questions six months ahead of time, covering a range of pertinent material.
-They will have a total of 4 examination sessions, over a two day period.
-Each session they will be given one of the 10 questions to answer.
+They will have a total of 4 examination sessions, three hours each, over a two-day period.
+Each session they will be given one of the 10 questions to answer selected by the faculty.

-Questions tend towards the complex, and will generally focus on more than one area of Counseling Psychology competency at a time, and thus will not be sufficient merely to list studies or provide general overviews of the topic at hand.
+Questions tend towards the complex and will generally focus on more than one area of Counseling Psychology competency at a time, and thus will not be sufficient merely to list studies or provide general overviews of the topic at hand.
 The student will be expected to analyze, synthesize and evaluate diverse bodies of information that will provide a comprehensive, rigorous and creative response to the questions posed in the examinations.
 In order to understand the implications and expectations of these terms you may wish to review Bloom's Taxonomy of Educational Objectives (Bloom, B.S.
-(Ed.), 1956).
-See http://www.coun.uvic.ca/learn/program/hndouts/bloom. html.
+(Ed.), 1956) or a newer version available here: https://cft.vanderbilt.edu/guides-subpages/blooms-taxonomy/.